hackforla/HomeUniteUs/CONTRIBUTING.md

 # Set the HomeUniteUs main repo as the upstream repo
 # This will allow us to synchronize the fork with the main repo
 git remote add upstream https://github.com/hackforla/HomeUniteUs.git
-# Use the upstream URL to pull recent changes and branch info into clone
-git fetch upstream
 # Create a branch and start working!
 git checkout -b my-new-awesome-branch
 ```